Little Langdale: Medieval and later

 There are remains of medieval dispersed settlements, with stone-walled houses at Seven Intakes and of a medieval farmstead with a kiln, possibly for corn-drying, close by at Long Intakes.
 Other possible medieval remains have been found nearby in the valley.
 Almost all the stone from these buildings has been re-used as dry stone walls.

 Many farmhouses in the area date from the 17th century.
 A chapel is said to have once stood close to the Bield and Tarn at Chapel Mire.

 Famous residents

-The Bield (a northern English dialect word for house), a 17th-century farmhouse, was home to the Brazilian sculptress Josefina de Vasconcellos for much of her life and Margaret Cropper (1886-1980), "the most underrated Cumbrian poet of the twentieth century" lived at Bridge End.
+The Bield (a northern English dialect word for house), a 17th-century farmhouse, was home to the Brazilian sculptor Josefina de Vasconcellos for much of her life and Margaret Cropper (1886–1980), "the most underrated Cumbrian poet of the twentieth century" lived at Bridge End.

 Little Langdale was home to the notorious 19th-century smuggler Lanty Slee.
 Slee had many stills for distilling moonshine whisky hidden in caves and quarries around the area, including one in a cave in Moss Rigg quarry and transported the liquor over Wrynose and Hardknott to Ravenglass.
 In 1840 Slee built Greenbank Farm in the valley.